 He then brought his talent to Tapeworks Recording Studios, one of the oldest and most recognized recording facilities in Connecticut.
 There he became a staff engineer, specializing in recording and mixing some of the best a cappella groups in the area.

-Stefano eventually moved to Los Angeles, CA, where he’s now working with musicians and recording artists from all over the World.
+Stefano eventually moved to Los Angeles, CA, where he’s now working with musicians and Voice Over talents from all over the World.

 Gary DeLeone was born in New Haven, CT where he spent his childhood as a guitarist and eventually attended the renowned Hartt School of Music at the University of Hartford.
 There he acquired his base of knowledge and skills in the technical aspects of audio engineering, while training as a classical guitarist and studying music history, theory, and composition.
 He graduated from Hartt in 2005 with a B.A. in Music Production & Technology, made the Deans list all 4 years in a row, and the Presidents Honors list for 3 semesters.